mediocreoverlord/GeekText/README.md

 # GeekText
 An REST API Service to support an online web application bookstore that targets a particular niche in technology.
 This is a team project made for FIU Software Engineering I (CEN4010) class of Fall 2023.
-Each developer was tasked to complete a feature for the REST API through the Flask architecture while working in a Scrum based development structure. *UI was not required*
+Each developer was tasked to complete a feature for the REST API through the Flask architecture while working in a Scrum based development structure. *UI was not required but expected in future updates!*

 ## Set Up
   - Recommended Tools: MySQl | Postman